Ensure Your Loved One is in the Care of a Capable Adult with Help from Our Adult Guardianship Attorneys

 - A person has become susceptible to fraud or undue influence

-Establishing an adult guardianship is a court process that has strict requirements.
-Elder Law Lexington can assist you by counseling and navigating those requirements by collecting the necessary information and preparing the necessary paperwork.
+Establishing adult guardianship is a court process that has strict requirements.
+Elder Law Lawyers can assist you by counseling and navigating those requirements by collecting the necessary information and preparing the necessary paperwork.

-When you call Elder Law Lexington, you will speak directly with a qualified and expert adult guardianship lawyer.
+When you call Elder Law Lawyers, you will speak directly with a qualified and expert adult guardianship lawyer.
 Contact us today at (859) 543-0061 or by filling out the lead form below.